e-ucm/t-mon/README.md

 The main Jupyter Notebook of T-Mon is **[T-Mon.ipynb](https://nbviewer.jupyter.org/github/e-ucm/t-mon/blob/master/T-Mon.ipynb)**.
 In the first line of the notebook:

-* set `local = True` if you want to work on a local-hosted Jupyter server.
+* set `local = True` if you are hosting your own Jupyter server locally.
-* set `local = False` if working with a web-hosted Jupyter server.
+* set `local = False` to work with a web-hosted Jupyter server.

 Keep `storage = file`.
 You can execute the xAPI-SG Processor and interact with it online using [Binder](https://mybinder.org/v2/gh/e-ucm/t-mon/master?filepath=T-Mon.ipynb).